 - Plays the bite-each-other’s mouth game?

-- Licks other dogs face
+- Licks other dogs’ faces

-- She gives the other dogs her toys/chewies sometimes (A bribe perhaps?)
+- She sometimes gives the other dogs her toys/chewies (A bribe, perhaps?)

 The following are my reactions to your observations of Klohee, who sounds like a very playful Doberman indeed!